Eurovision Song Contest 2013: Location

-The city's proximity to the borders with Denmark and Norway also spilled over into some of the producers' actions.They had to taken the decision to allocate Denmark at one semi-final and Norway at the other, in consideration for the number of Danish and Norwegian fans likely to come, with the arena being relatively small and so not suitable for accommodating both countries' fans at one semi-final event.Thus,the question holding a separate draw to resolve this issue.

-The Øresund Bridge was eventually also used as the main artistic medium for the theme of the contest, as an expression of binding cultures.
+The city's proximity to the borders with Denmark and Norway also spilled over into some of the producers' actions.
+Denmark was eventually allocated to compete in one semi-final and Norway in the other, taking into consideration the number of Danish and Norwegian fans who were likely to travel for the contest, with the arena being relatively small and thus not suitable for accommodating both countries' fans in one semi-final.
+The Øresund Bridge was also used as the main artistic medium for the theme of the contest, as an expression of binding cultures.